John Morris (geologist)

 John Morris (19 February 1810 – 7 January 1886) was an English geologist.

 Life

-He was born in 1810 at Homerton, London, and educated at private schools.
+John Morris was born in 1810 at Homerton, London, and educated at private schools.

-He was engaged for some years as a pharmaceutical chemist at Kensington, but soon became interested in geology and other branches of science, and ultimately retired from business.
+He was engaged for some years as a pharmaceutical chemist in High Street Kensington, but soon became interested in geology and other branches of science, and ultimately retired from business.

-His published papers speedily attracted notice, and his Catalogue of British Fossils, published in 1845, a work involving much critical research, added greatly to his reputation.
+His published papers speedily attracted notice, and his Catalogue of British Fossils, published in 1843, a work involving much critical research was an important pioneering effort in palaeontology, added greatly to his reputation.

+Perhaps more importantly, he helped launch the illustrated monographs of the Palaeontographical Society.
+He also helped identify fossils for Charles Darwin from his HMS Beagle voyages, and he may even have tutored Karl Marx, who had a hobby interest in geology.
+Morris was elected F.G.S. in 1845.

+In 1853 Morris went on a geological tour of Germany with Sir Roderick Impey Murchison, and was persuaded by Murchison to apply for the joint Chair of Geology and Mineralogy at University College, London, that had been vacant since 1851.
+Morris put himself forward and was duly appointed as the first Goldsmid Professor of Geology (endowed from a bequest of £1000 by Baron de Goldsmid), taking up appointment in January 1853, succeeding Andrew Crombie Ramsay, who had resigned in 1851.
+Morris remained in post until his retirement in 1877.